Trigonometric multiplicative chaos and Application to random distributions: Random trigonometric series

 \subsection{Study of $\sum_{n=1}^\infty \rho_n \cos (nt +\omega_n)$}

 Now come back to our series

 which was proposed in \S 1 Introduction.
 Suppose that $\sum \rho_n^2 =\infty$.
 This series diverges a.s. almost everywhere with respect to the Lebesgue measure.
-Indeed, for any $t$ fixed, the series diverges almost surely (Theorem 4, page 31 of \cite{Kahane1985} applies).
+Indeed, for any $t$ fixed, the series diverges almost surely (Theorem 4, page 31 in \cite{Kahane1985} applies).
 Then Fubini theorem allows us to conclude.
 The same argument shows that for any given measure $\sigma$ on $\mathbb{T}$, the series diverges almost surely $\sigma$-almost everywhere.
-This suggests that there are few points on which the series can converge.
-We wonder if almost surely the series converges nowhere when $\rho_n=\frac{1}{\sqrt{n}}$.
-In the following we investigate how the series diverges on most of points.
+When $\rho_n=\frac{1}{\sqrt{n}}$, almost surely the series diverges everywhere (cf. \cite{Kahane1985}, p.
+108).
+In the following we investigate how the series diverges.
 As we shall see, we can obtain speeds of divergence for points in the supports of our chaotic measures $Q_\alpha\lambda$.
 Similar results also hold for $Q_\alpha\sigma$ with $\sigma \not=\lambda$, but we don't state them.

 Let $\{\alpha_n\}$ be a sequence of real numbers which defines a chaotic operator $Q$.
 Suppose that the Lebesgue measure $\lambda$ is $Q$-regular.
 For example, $\lambda$ is $Q_\alpha$-regular if $|\alpha|<2$ (cf. Theorem \ref{thm:image}).
 Consider the Peyri\`ere measure $\mathcal{Q}$ associated to $Q\lambda$.
 By Proposition \ref{prop:moments}, we have